robinoldman/virtualclass-api/README.md

 If you had a value for CLIENT_ORIGIN before, update it to match the URL for your combined application.
 Double-check that all your settings are in place, including those from the Deployment section of the Django REST Framework module.
 Save, commit, and push any code changes.
 Deploy your application from the Deploy tab in your Heroku dashboard.

+## next steps

+If I had more time I would do the following

+- allow the teacher to assign specific lessons and assignments to specific users rather than just creating names in the admin and assigning names from the dropdown
+- allow children to post their reply either as a comment or to send to the teacher.

+## credits

+- The site was heavily inspired from the code institute moments walkthrough model.
+- Thank you to Lauren my mentor and Patrick my brother who expertly guided me through the project and gave me invaluable tips.